 - The fee structure is complex to follow, but can range as high as 1.5%.

-How to Invest: Before you can invest, you must create an account.
+How to Invest: Start investing with Equity Multiple by creating an account.
 Once your account has been approved, you can see their investment portfolio within their website.
 Each investment option will have various investment details that you can read before making your investment decision.

 Investment Minimum: $5,000